livewire/livewire/docs/url.md

 As you can see, because the text input uses `wire:model.live="search"`, as a user types into the field, network requests will be sent to update the `$search` property and show a filtered set of users on the page.

-However, if the visitor refreshes the page, the search value and results will be reset.
+However, if the visitor refreshes the page, the search value and results will be lost.

 To preserve the search value across page loads so that a visitor can refresh the page or share the URL, we can store the search value in the URL's query string by adding the `#[Url]` attribute above the `$search` property like so: